-The Governance Manual outlines the governance structures of the College and its alignment to the District.
+The Governance Manual outlines the governance structures of the College and the District.
 The Manual's purpose is to provide clear explanations of those structures, to describe the role of each constituent group at the college, and to outline clear policies and procedures to guide the college's functions.
 The Manual consists of the following sections: